arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 In the `board3` case: the `bossac` recipe will be used if the port selected is a `serial` port, otherwise the upload will fail.

-A lot of existing platforms already have recipes without an explicit port address, in this case the upload tool specified in the old (non-pluggable) way will be considered as a `default` protocol upload, for example let's consider the Arduino Zero board:
+A lot of legacy platforms already have recipes without an explicit port address, for example let's consider the Arduino Zero board:

 ```
 # Arduino Zero (Prorgamming Port)